-Using Event Editor during your everyday workflows, you may need to view and release locks.
-The locks table in Event Editor allows you to view and release route and event locks for advanced linear referencing systems (ALRS) with conflict prevention enabled.
-For more information about conflict prevention, see Conflict prevention.
 For example, you may want to add events to a group of routes in a new subdivision.
-Before you acquire locks, you could use the locks table to see if any locks exist on the routes where you want to add events.
-Once your editing is complete in the area, the locks table can be used to release any locks on routes without changes.
-The locks on the routes with edits would be released when changes from the version are posted to the lock root version.
+Before you acquire locks, you can use the locks table to see if any locks exist on routes where you want to add events.
+Once your editing is complete in the area, you can use the locks table to release any locks on routes without changes.
+The locks on routes with edits are released when changes from the version are posted to the lock root version.

-The locks table can be opened from the Versioning group of the Review tab.
-Clicking the Locks button opens the locks table in Event Editor.
+You can open the locks table from the Review tab, in the Conflict Prevention group.
+Clicking the Locks button opens the locks table.

 Locks table tools

-The locks table can be used to view locks or release existing route and event locks with the buttons at the top of the toolbar.
-A lock or group of locks can be highlighted by selecting the lock records in the table.
+You can use the locks table to view locks or release existing route and event locks with the buttons at the top of the toolbar.
+You can highlight a lock or group of locks by selecting the lock records in the table.

 The table is populated with 25 locks per page.
 To browse through the pages of locks, use the Next Page button , Last Page button , Previous Page button , First Page button , and the page number drop-down list.